Jos van Kemenade: Life and career

-In September 1984 Van Kemenade was nominated as the President of the University council of the University of Amsterdam, he resigned as a Member of the House of Representatives the same day he was installed as President of the university council on 1 September 1984.
-Van Kemenade also served as a distinguished professor of Pedagogy at the Open University from 1 February 1987 until 1 February 1995.
-In February 1988 Van Kemenade was nominated as Mayor of Eindhoven, he resigned as President of the university council the same day he was installed as Mayor, taking office on 1 March 1988.
-In February 1992 Van Kemenade was nominated as the Queen's Commissioner of North Holland, he resigned as Mayor the same day he was installed as Queen's Commissioner, serving from 1 May 1992 until 1 April 2002.
+In September 1984 Van Kemenade was nominated as the president of the university council of the University of Amsterdam, he resigned as a Member of the House of Representatives the same day he was installed as president of the university council on 1 September 1984.
+Van Kemenade also served as a distinguished professor of pedagogy at the Open University from 1 February 1987 until 1 February 1995.
+In February 1988 Van Kemenade was nominated as Mayor of Eindhoven, he resigned as president of the university council the same day he was installed as mayor, taking office on 1 March 1988.
+In February 1992 Van Kemenade was nominated as the Queen's Commissioner of North Holland, he resigned as mayor the same day he was installed as Queen's Commissioner, serving from 1 May 1992 until 1 April 2002.
 Van Kemenade also became active in the public sector and occupied numerous seats as a nonprofit director on several boards of directors and supervisory boards (Institute for Multiparty Democracy, Organisation for Scientific Research, Transnational Institute, Parliamentary Documentation Center, International Institute of Social History, ProDemos, Foundation for Academic Heritage, International Society for Comparative Adult Education, T.M.C.
-Asser Instituut, Anne Frank Foundation, and the Royal Academy of Arts and Sciences) and served on several state commissions and councils on behalf of the government (Council for Public Administration, Public Pension Funds APB, Council for Culture and the Cadastre Agency.
-Van Kemenade also served as a distinguished visiting professor of Sociology at the University of Amsterdam from 1 March 2000 until 1 May 2002.
-Van Kemenade was also a prolific author, having written more than a dozen books since 1970 about Politics and Education.
+Asser Instituut, Anne Frank Foundation, and the Royal Academy of Arts and Sciences) and served on several state commissions and councils on behalf of the government (Raad voor het Openbaar Bestuur, Public Pension Funds APB, Raad voor Cultuur and the Cadastre Agency.
+Van Kemenade also served as a distinguished visiting professor of sociology at the University of Amsterdam from 1 March 2000 until 1 May 2002.
+Van Kemenade was also a prolific author, having written more than a dozen books since 1970 about politics and education.

 Van Kemenade was known for his abilities as a consensus builder and policy wonk.
 Van Kemenade died on 19 February 2020.
 He continued to comment on political affairs as a statesman until his death.